 Response to Intervention (RTI) is the process of aligning appropriate assessment with purposeful instruction for all students.
-It is a tiered approach that provides layers of intervention for students needing support requires a school wide common understanding of the Common Core Georgia Performance Standards (CCGPS), assessment practices, and instructional pedagogy.
-BES's RTI process includes several key components:
+It is a tiered approach that provides layers of intervention for students needing support.
+It requires a school wide common understanding of the state performance standards (GSE), assessment practices, and instructional pedagogy.
+BES's MTSS process includes several key components: